-Dr. Reed received her BA and BPHE from Queen’s University in 2005, and Master of Education in Coaching Studies (MEd CS) from the University of Victoria in 2007.
-She later earned her PhD in Kinesiology, with a specialty in exercise physiology and women’s health, from Pennsylvania State University in 2012.
+Dr. Reed received her Bachelor of Physical and Health Education (BPHE) and Bachelor of Arts (BA; French studies) from Queen’s University in 2005, and Master of Education in Coaching Studies (MEd CS) from the University of Victoria in 2007.
+She later earned her PhD in Kinesiology, with specialization in exercise physiology and women’s health, from the Pennsylvania State University in 2012.

 In 2013, she joined the Division of Prevention and Rehabilitation at the University of Ottawa Heart Institute as a Postdoctoral Research Fellow.
 In her current position as a Scientist, her overall research program focuses on the role of exercise in cardiovascular disease prevention and rehabilitation as well as women’s health.

-Dr. Reed holds a New Investigator award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC) and Early Research award from the Ministry of Research, Innovation and Science.
-Dr. Reed was most recently awarded 2018 UOHI Investigator of the Year.
+Dr. Reed holds a New Investigator award from the Canadian Institutes of Health Research (CIHR), Emerging Research Leaders Initiative award from the Heart and Stroke Foundation of Canada (HSFC) and Early Researcher award from the Ontario Ministry of Research, Innovation and Science.
+Dr. Reed was most recently the recipient of the 2019 Canadian Society for Exercise Physiology (CSEP) Young Investigator Award and 2018 University of Ottawa Heart Institute Investigator of the Year Award.
 In 2013, Dr. Reed was awarded the Jan & Ian Craig Cardiac Prevention and Rehabilitation Endowed Fellowship from the University of Ottawa Heart Institute.
 She was also awarded the Harold F. Martin Graduate Assistant Outstanding Teaching Award (2011) and Research Fellowships (2008-2011) from Pennsylvania State University.

-Her research is funded by the CIHR, HSFC, Canadian National Transplant Research Program (CNTRP) and the Ministry of Research, Innovation and Science.
-Dr. Reed is an Investigator with the Cardiac Arrhythmia Network of Canada (CANet), and a member of the Canadian Association of Cardiovascular Prevention and Rehabilitation, Canadian Cardiovascular Society, American College of Sports Medicine, Canadian Society for Exercise Physiology, and European Association of Cardiovascular Prevention and Rehabilitation.
+Her research is funded by the CIHR, HSFC, Canadian Donation and Transplantation Research Program (CDTRP) and the Ontario Ministry of Research, Innovation and Science.
+Dr. Reed is an Investigator with the Cardiac Arrhythmia Network of Canada (CANet), and a member of the Canadian Association of Cardiovascular Prevention and Rehabilitation, Canadian Society for Exercise Physiology, and European Association of Cardiovascular Prevention and Rehabilitation.